 Yes, if the credits earned during the first baccalaureate degree apply to the second baccalaureate degree they will be counted in the excess credit hour calculation for the second baccalaureate degree.
 Any credits attempted that may not be utilized for the second baccalaureate degree are excluded.
-You would not be assessed the excess credit hour surcharge until you have exceeded 110% of the hours required for the second baccalaureate degree.
-In most cases this would be 132 hours.
-Please note that most second bachelor's degrees only require that you complete an extra 30-40 hours.
+You would not be assessed the excess credit hour surcharge until you have exceeded the percentage of the hours allowed for the second baccalaureate degree.
+Most second bachelor's degrees only require that you complete an extra 30-40 hours.

 Internships, whether optional or required, are excluded from your counter.
 The University will exclude these hours automatically from your excess credit counter whenever possible.
 However, it is not always possible to identify internships on the academic record of a student, especially when taken at another institution.
 If you feel that your excess credit hour counter includes internship hours, please contact your academic advisor.

 Courses that are part of the class instruction preparation for a professional certification exam my be excluded from your excess credit total.
-Examples of these might be a computer science class that prepares you for a Microsoft certification exam, or a foundational education class that prepares you for a teacher certification exam.
-In these cases, the one specific course that prepares you for the exam may be excluded from your total, but not all courses in the degree program.
+Specific courses that prepare you for the exam may be excluded from your total, but not all courses in the degree program.

 All credit attempted while on active duty is exempt from the Excess Credit Hour Law.
 Documenting active duty military service is something that we do not currently track, so it is critical that you let us know of any credit that you have taken while on active duty.
 You will need to submit a written request as part of the appeal along with your military transcript.

 Please see your academic advisor for any additional questions.